Childhood Discipleship: Training up a child

 - Call 214-537-7358 for hours of operation before you depart and to discover your team's work assignment.

 - Click Here for the Liability Waiver and Personal Information form.
 A parent or guardian must sign the form for minors.
-To save time, teams will need to download and complete the waiver form/a> /li>
+To save time, teams will need to download and complete the waiver form before arriving at the church.

 Disaster Recovery offers opportunity to respond to North Texas winter tornadoes